 - Cameras located inside where debris is at a minimum should be cleaned about once a year.

-To clean the dome cover, use a soft microfiber cloth with an ammonia-based cleaner or light soap and water solution.
-You may also clean the cameras using compressed air to blow the dirt and dust off the lens.
-You should notice an immediate difference in the video quality on your NVR system.
+In order to clean the dome cover, it’s recommended to use a gentle microfiber cloth with an ammonia-based cleaner or a mild soap and water solution.
+Additionally, you may choose to utilize compressed air to effectively remove any dirt or dust particles from the lens.
+Once you’ve completed the cleaning process, you should immediately observe an improvement in the video quality on your NVR system.

 Clean, Old Cameras Will Never Match New Cameras